damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ---
+title: "GitLab CI: Run jobs sequentially, in parallel or build a custom pipeline"
-title: "GitLab CI: Learn how to run jobs sequentially, in parallel, or build a custom pipeline"
+description: "GitLab CI: Learn how to run jobs sequentially, in parallel, or build a custom pipeline"
 date: 2016-07-28
-categories: tutorial
+categories: GitLab CI
 author: Ivan Nemytchenko
 author_twitter: inemation
 image_title: '/images/blogimages/ci-logic/hello.png'

 ---

 Let's assume that you don't know anything about what Continuous Integration is and why it's needed.
 Or, you just forgot.
 Anyway, we're starting from scratch here.

-Imagine, you work on a project, where all the code consists of two text files.
-Moreover, it is super-critical that concatenation of these two files contains the phrase "Hello world".
+Imagine that you work on a project, where all the code consists of two text files.
+Moreover, it is super-critical that the concatenation of these two files contains the phrase "Hello world".

 If there's no such phrase, the whole development team stays without a salary for a month.
 Yeah, that is damn serious!

 <!-- more -->

 The most responsible developer wrote a small script to run every time we are about to send our code to customers.
-Code is pretty sophisticated:
+The code is pretty sophisticated:

 ```bash
 cat file1.txt file2.txt | grep -q "Hello world"